tarwn/lessthandot-hugo/blogs/content/posts/2012-06-21-choosing-an-analysis-solution.md

 ### **xVelocity** formerly known as Vertipaq

 When it was initially released, the in-memory data solution was called Vertipaq.
-With the release of SQL Server 2012, the Vertipaq engine was rebranded to xVelocity which includes all of Microsoft’s in-memory technologies.
+With the release of SQL Server 2012, the Vertipaq engine was rebranded to xVelocity which includes all of Microsoft's in-memory technologies.
 In the case of SQL Server and PowerPivot, Vertipaq is called “xVelocity in-memory analytics engine”, which I will refer to as xVelocity for the duration of this blog.

 ### The Engine Options

 Now that we have covered the xVelocity impact and name change, I want to call out the three core data analysis engines Microsoft has made available through SQL Server. _(Note: I am referring to these as engines to differentiate between end user tools and those tools which store and organize data for use.
-Here an engine is used to store and organize data for analysis.)_ Microsoft’s original data analysis engine was OLAP Services which has grown into Analysis Services – Multidimensional Model.
+Here an engine is used to store and organize data for analysis.)_ Microsoft's original data analysis engine was OLAP Services which has grown into Analysis Services – Multidimensional Model.
 Next came PowerPivot followed by Analysis Services –Tabular Model.

 #### Analysis Services – Multidimensional Model